 Fieldwork was conducted in a fish farm of the Po Delta (45°09' N, 12°20' E - 44°47' N, 12°24' E), during a wider project aiming at monitoring breeding waterbirds in the north-western Adriatic wetlands.
-Apart from the Po River and its branches, the Po Delta is characterized by several shallow brackish lagoons separated from the mainland by twenty-four fish farms and by thirty barrier islands.
+Apart from the Po River and its branches, the Po Delta is characterized by several press shallow brackish lagoons separated from the mainland by 24 fish farms and 30 barrier islands.
 Large areas of agricultural land are present, whereas anthropic presence is scarce.
-In a 5-km radius around our study colony, agricultural lands account for 50% of the whole area, fish farms for 35%, Po River course for 8.6%, open lagoon for 1.7% and urban areas for 1.6%.
+In a 5-km radius around our study colony, agricultural lands account for 50% of the whole area, fish farms for 35%, the Po River course for 8.6%, open lagoon for 1.7%, and urban areas for 1.6%.
 In addition, there are ditches for tens of kilometers.
-The community of breeding gulls and terns of the Po Delta is one of the largest in the Mediterranean, with ca. 7,000 pairs in 2015-2018 (Valle & Verza, 2020).
+The community of breeding gulls and terns of the Po Delta is one of the largest in the Mediterranean, with ca. 7000 pairs in 2015-2018 (Valle & Verza, 2020).
 In the last decade, 200-600 Gull-billed Tern pairs were found in the Po Delta (Valle & Verza, 2020).
-Due to its importance for birds, the area is listed as a Special Protection Area (IT3270023 - Delta del Po) under the European Union 147/09 Birds Directive.
-As an inexpensive and non-invasive way to monitor tern diet, we collected regurgitated pellets during early chick phase (June 11st 2018), during a visit aimed at assessing hatching success of a colony of 380 pairs.
-We analyzed composition of 60 grams of pellets.
+Due to its importance for birds, the area is listed as a Special Protection Area (IT3270023 -Delta del Po) under the European Union 147/09 Birds Directive.
+As an inexpensive and non-invasive way to monitor tern diet, we collected regurgitated pellets during the early chick phase (June 11, 2018), during a visit aimed at assessing the hatching success of a colony of 380 pairs.
+We analyzed the composition of 60 grams of pellets.
 These pellets were shredded using entomological tweezers, yielding 445 fragments attributable to a defined taxon (corresponding to 45% of the total mass of pellets examined).
-The number of food items was estimated on the basis of singular or paired body parts of preys.
-Simpson's diversity index was calculated in order to compare our population with those of other breeding areas (Simpson, 1949).
+The number of food items was estimated based on singular or paired body parts of prey.
+Simpson's Diversity Index was calculated to compare our population with those of other breeding areas (Simpson, 1949).